ouchitaikoproject/OuchiTaikoProject/README.md

 ### **<u>F1.
 Mark mounting holes</u>**

-Place your **speaker bracket** against the backside of your rear base plates so that it is centered and not blocking any other holes.
-Mark the 4 holes that you will use to mount it with.
+Place your **speaker bracket** against the backside of your rear base plate so that it is centered and not blocking any other holes.
+Mark the 4 holes in the speaker bracket that you will use to mount it with.

 <div align="center">
 <img src="images/Pictures/100000000000060000000800F0D97183.jpg" width="350px" style="display: block; margin: 0 auto;">